franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 A very special thank you goes to City of Cologne for sponsoring parts of this release.
 Your support, alongside the efforts of our amazing Community, helps drive these innovations.

 Also, a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
-Special thanks for reporting and finding bugs go to Luka Bradesko, Andrej Sandorf, Max Mutzge, Lars Geiger, Rudi B., Alexander Aleschenko, Alex Fantini, Peter Wafzig.
+Special thanks for reporting and finding bugs go to Luka Bradesko, Max Mutzge, Lars Geiger, Rudi B., Alexander Aleschenko, Alex Fantini, Peter Wafzig.

 Last but not least, we are very grateful for our very engaged translation contributors on Crowdin, who translated quite a few OpenProject strings!
 This release we would like to highlight
+- [greench](https://crowdin.com/profile/greench), for an outstanding number of translations into Turkish.
-- [NAME](https://crowdin.com/profile/top4ek), for a great number of translations into Russian.
+- [Kuma Yamashita](https://crowdin.com/profile/dredgk), for a great number of translations into Japanese.
-- [NAME](https://crowdin.com/profile/GZTranslations), for a great number of translations into Portuguese.
+- [Willers-ICT](https://crowdin.com/profile/willers-ict), for a great number of translations into Dutch.
-- [NAME](https://crowdin.com/profile/BigSeung), for a great number of translations into Korean.
+- [Vlastislav Dockal](https://crowdin.com/profile/vdockal), for a great number of translations into Czech.

 Would you like to help out with translations yourself?
 Then take a look at our [translation guide](../../contributions-guide/translate-openproject/) and find out exactly how you can contribute.
 It is very much appreciated!